PaulSmith220/wordsReader/README.md

 ```

 The app allows you to run auto-reading mode or read words by selecting them manually.
 It remembers your last position and starts from it next time you start the app.

-You can swap direction of translation at any time.
+You can swap the direction of translation at any time.

+You can also choose from voice packs installed on your Mac to read different languages with different voices.
+You can install more languages & voice packs in "System Preferences" -> "Accessibility" -> "Speech" -> "System voice"

 ## for Devs:
 ###